jmcameron/attachments/migration/source/migrate-1.5-to-1.6.rst

       Joomla 1.6 site before proceeding.
 Doing this step will make it easier to delete any new attachments if the migration process does not go smoothly.

+ 7. All the migrated attachments will be set to the same Access Level.
+      Depending on your site, you may want this to be 'Public' or 'Registered' (or other access level).
+To choose which access level should be set for all the migrated attachments do this:

+	* Go to the Attachments page in the back end (under Components),
+	* Click on the "Options" button on the toolbar,
+	* Select the 'Basic' tab and
+	* Set the 'Default Access Level' to the desired access level.

- 7. Copy the CSV migration file ('migrate_attachments.csv') and the archive of attachments files to your Joomla 1.6 site.
+ 8. Copy the CSV migration file ('migrate_attachments.csv') and the archive of attachments files to your Joomla 1.6 site.

- 8. Upload the migration file to some place on your Joomla 1.6 server file system.   **Note the exact location and path to the file on the server.**
+ 9. Upload the migration file to some place on your Joomla 1.6 server file system.   **Note the exact location and path to the file on the server.**

- 9. Log into the back end of your Joomla 1.6 system as an administrator.
+ 10. Log into the back end of your Joomla 1.6 system as an administrator.

- 10. Go to the Attachments page and execute this command manually on your Joomla 1.6 system (type in the full URL by hand)::
+ 11. Go to the Attachments page and execute this command manually on your Joomla 1.6 system (type in the full URL by hand)::

 	  http://<yoursite>/administrator/index.php?option=com_attachments&task=utils.installAttachmentsFromCsvFile&filename=/path/to/migrate_attachments.csv&dry_run=1